 Distilling Balanced Knowledge from a Biased Teacher¶

-Conference: CVPR 2026 arXiv: 2506.18496 Code: N/A Area: Model Compression Keywords: Knowledge Distillation, Long-Tail Distribution, Model Compression, KL Divergence Decomposition, Class Imbalance
+Keywords: Knowledge Distillation, Long-tail Distribution, Model Compression, KL Divergence Decomposition, Class Imbalance

 TL;DR¶

-To address the head-class bias of teacher models in knowledge distillation under long-tailed distributions, this paper decomposes the conventional KL divergence loss into a cross-group component and a within-group component.
-By rebalancing the cross-group loss to calibrate the teacher's group-level predictions and reweighting the within-group loss to ensure equal contribution across groups, the proposed method consistently outperforms existing approaches on CIFAR-100-LT, TinyImageNet-LT, and ImageNet-LT — and even surpasses the teacher model itself.
+To address the issue of teacher models skewing toward head classes in knowledge distillation under long-tail distributions, this paper decomposes the traditional KL divergence loss into cross-group and within-group components.
+By rebalancing the cross-group loss to calibrate group-level predictions and reweighting the within-group loss to ensure equal contributions, the proposed method outperforms existing techniques on CIFAR-100-LT/TinyImageNet-LT/ImageNet-LT, even exceeding the teacher model's own performance.

 Background & Motivation¶

-Knowledge distillation (KD) is a standard technique for transferring knowledge from a large teacher model to a lightweight student model.
-Conventional KD methods implicitly assume that training data are class-balanced.
+Knowledge Distillation (KD) is a standard technique for transferring knowledge from large teacher models to lightweight student models.
+Traditional KD methods implicitly assume that training data is class-balanced.

-In practice, however, real-world data typically follow a long-tailed distribution: head classes are abundant while tail classes are scarce.
-Teacher models trained under such distributions exhibit severe head-class bias.
-Directly applying standard KD to have the student mimic a biased teacher is not only ineffective but potentially harmful — the student inherits the bias and performs even worse on tail classes.
+However, real-world data often follows a long-tail distribution: head classes are data-rich, while tail classes are data-scarce.
+Teacher models trained on such distributions exhibit severe head-class bias.
+Directly applying standard KD forces students to mimic biased teachers, which is not only ineffective but harmful: students inherit the bias and perform worse on tail classes.

-- Key Insight: The KL divergence loss is mathematically decomposed into cross-group and within-group components.
-Each component is shown to be affected differently by teacher bias — the cross-group term inflates head-class probabilities, while the weighting mechanism of the within-group term allows head groups to dominate the gradients.
+Key Insight: By mathematically decomposing the KL divergence loss into cross-group and within-group components, it is observed that both are differently affected by teacher bias—the cross-group term leads to overestimating head probabilities, while the within-group weighting mechanism allows the head group to dominate the gradient.

-- Core Idea: Rather than modifying the teacher model, the bias introduced by the teacher is corrected directly within the distillation objective.
+Core Idea: Instead of modifying the teacher model, correct the impact of teacher bias within the distillation objective function.

 Method¶